“You were born an original, don’t die a copy.”

 - Objecting to values, beliefs or normative behaviours of the group e.g. dissidents, whistleblowers

-- Mistrust of group behaviour e.g. dissidents, abuse victims
+- Mistrust of group behaviour e.g. dissidents, abuse victims, people of integrity

 - Socially phobic people (anxiety and fear around others)